epiccakeking/anaopsuserscript/README.md

 Use CTRL+SHIFT+1 to open commands.

 Commands:<br>
-val: Set value in localstorage.
+val: Set value in localStorage.<br>
-delval: Delete value in localstorage.
+delval: Delete value in localstorage.<br>
-jump: Jump to post in topic.
+jump: Jump to post in topic.<br>
+theme: Changes theme.
+Equivalent to "val theme".